-One: Look for Internet content such as blogs, journals, magazines or any other virtual material that’s academic in style.
+One: Look for Internet content such as blogs, journals, magazines, or any other virtual material that’s academic in style.
 Research papers and journals are a good choice too.

 Two: One of the biggest challenges that candidates from non-English speaking countries face is that their limited vocabulary prevents them from understanding all of the words used in academic material.
-To improve in this department, you can jot down new words that you come across during your Reading practice.
+To improve this department, you can jot down new words you come across during your Reading practice.

-Three: Make use of flash cards to familiarize yourself with new words that are difficult to remember.
+Three: Make use of flashcards to familiarize yourself with new words that are difficult to remember.
 You can use these cards to make the vocabulary building process simpler, quicker, and more fun.

 Four: A simple trick to understanding many complex words is to spot the prefix/suffix and then try to work out the meaning of the whole word.
 Learn how typical prefixes and suffixes change the meaning of different words.

-Five: Learn to identify the roots of various words and also practice associating words with their roots.
+Five: Learn to identify the roots of various words and practice associating words with their roots.
 This makes it easy for you to comprehend the overall meaning of several words that may originate from a single root.

 Six: When reading academic texts, a good strategy is to quickly find and comprehend the central theme rather than read every single sentence and try to understand it in detail.
 Once you have identified the main themes, start finding the supporting arguments in the passage and figure out how they are linked to the central idea.

 Seven: One good way to practice for your Reading test is to split academic articles into sections, mix up the sections and then try to piece it all back together in the right order.
-To do this, you could start with the copy of an article which you cut into segments.
+To do this, you could start with a copy of an article, which you cut into segments.
 Learn to use the words in each segment to give you a hint of the sequence in which the pieces should go together.